 Year Ended March 31,

-2014 2013 2012
+2015 2014 2013

+Stock options, restricted stock units, and shares under the employee

-Stock options and restricted stock units 964 554 626
+stock purchase plan 3,136 964 554

 Software Development Costs

 Research and development expenditures are charged to operations as incurred.
 Based on the Company's software development process, technological feasibility is established upon completion of a working model, which also requires certification and extensive testing.
 Costs incurred by the Company between completion of the working model and the point at which the product is ready for general release are immaterial.